History of gunpowder: Conquest of the Song dynasty

 The Mongol war machine moved south and in 1237 attacked the Song city of Anfeng (modern Shouxian, Anhui) "using gunpowder bombs [huo pao] to burn the [defensive] towers."
 These bombs were apparently quite large.
 "Several hundred men hurled one bomb, and if it hit the tower it would immediately smash it to pieces."
 The Song defenders under commander Du Gao (杜杲) rebuilt the towers and retaliated with their own bombs, which they called the "Elipao," after a famous local pear, probably in reference to the shape of the weapon.
 Perhaps as another point of military interest, the account of this battle also mentions that the Anfeng defenders were equipped with a type of small arrow to shoot through eye slits of Mongol armor, as normal arrows were too thick to penetrate.

 By the mid 13th century, gunpowder weapons had become central to the Song war effort.
 In 1257 the Song official Li Zengbo was dispatched to inspect frontier city arsenals.
 Li considered an ideal city arsenal to include several hundred thousand iron bombshells, and also its own production facility to produce at least a couple thousand a month.
 The results of his tour of the border were severely disappointing and in one arsenal he found "no more than 85 iron bomb-shells, large and small, 95 fire-arrows, and 105 fire-lances.
 This is not sufficient for a mere hundred men, let alone a thousand, to use against an attack by the ... barbarians.
 The government supposedly wants to make preparations for the defense of its fortified cities, and to furnish them with military supplies against the enemy (yet this is all they give us).
 What chilling indifference!"
 Fortunately for the Song, Möngke Khan died in 1259 and the war would not continue until 1269 under the leadership of Kublai Khan, but when it did the Mongols came in full force.

 Blocking the Mongols' passage south of the Yangtze were the twin fortress cities of Xiangyang and Fancheng.
 What resulted was one of the longest sieges the world had ever known, lasting from 1268 to 1273.
-Song relief forces used fire lances, fire bombs, and crossobws to break a blockade on Xiangyang.
+Song relief forces used fire lances, fire bombs, and crossbows to break a blockade on Xiangyang.
 In 1273 the Mongols enlisted the expertise of two Muslim engineers, one from Persia and one from Syria, who helped in the construction of counterweight trebuchets.
 These new siege weapons had the capability of throwing larger missiles further than the previous traction trebuchets.
 One account records, "when the machinery went off the noise shook heaven and earth; every thing that [the missile] hit was broken and destroyed."